FDA issues warning for hidden ingredients in sexual enhancement products

-(WKBN) — The U.S. Food & Drug Administration is warning consumers to be cautious of tainted sexual enhancement products.
+(WKBN) — The U.S. Food & Drug Administration is warning consumers to be cautious of tainted energy products intended for sexual enhancement.

+After the initial warning, the FDA clarified that the products were marketed as energy-enhancing with sexual enhancement benefits.

-The FDA is notifying consumers that certain products promoted for sexual enhancement have been found to contain hidden ingredients and may pose a significant health risk.
+The FDA is notifying consumers that certain products promoted for energy enhancement have been found to contain hidden ingredients and may pose a significant health risk.

 The FDA testing found the following products to contain active drug ingredients not listed on the product labels: